Bloom-host/BloomDocs/docs/running_a_server/spark.md

 :::
 Download the latest build from [Spark](https://spark.lucko.me/download) and drop it into your plugins (or mod folder if you are running Forge/Fabric) folder.
 Turn on or restart the server, and you're done!
 If you need help installing plugins, check [How to install plugins](/installing-plugins).

+---

 ## Using The Profiler

 :::note
-Some versions of spark use different command roots, /sparkb for BungeeCord, /sparkv for Velocity, and /sparkc for Fabric/Forge.
-If you are having trouble running the command try using the corresponding subfix.
+Some versions of Spark use different command roots: `/sparkb` for BungeeCord, `/sparkv` for Velocity, and `/sparkc` for Fabric/Forge.
+If you are having trouble running the command, try using the corresponding suffix.
 :::

 The most useful tool in terms of diagnostics is the profiler feature which can be run with `/spark profiler start`.